 Speaking of Scrabble…the classic board game also recently added 300 new words.
 Merriam-Webster recently released the 6th edition of the “The Official Scrabble Players Dictionary” which includes long-awaited 2-letter words OK and EW.
 It had been 4 years since the last update.
 Now, if you ask me, adding 300 new words after 4 years sounds reasonable.
 It also makes plenty of sense to add OK and EW.

 Zynga, on the other hand, appears to have added tens of thousands of new words to its list of playable words.
-Some of which are cheeky acronyms like BFF and TFW which became super popular on social media in recent years.
-Some of which are cheeky acronyms like BFF and TFW which became super popular on social media in recent years.
-This appears to be some kind of cutesy effort to include slang which has become common and popular in recent years…especially on social media.
+Some of which are cheeky acronyms like BFF and TFW.
+This appears to be some kind of cutesy effort to include slang words that have become common and popular in recent years…especially on social media.
 That’s fine, I suppose.
 But if they’re now going to accept popular acronyms, then why not include OK and IQ?

 New Word Implications